broncowdd/BoZoN/readme.md

 # Version history

+## New in 2.2beta
+- Added : double check for the password on profile creation
+- Added : password change for user connected
+- Added : markdown display for md files
+- Added : qrcode to easily get a share on smartphone
+- Added : secured rss feed for log file
+- Added : share folders between users \o/
+- Added : changes on files/folders only allowed to the owner
+- Bugfixes: htaccess problems, catching distant file path problem, some css problems

 ## New in 2.1
 ### /!\ Read carefully to avoid data loss !
 - added a top bar menu